 As we all know, the projector is an optical instrument which utilizes projection technology and lens to impart an image or visual on the screen.
 However, nowadays there are different types of projection technology that has their working process.
 LCoS, LCD, and DLP are the leading projection technology that is used in almost every projector in the market.
 So let’s talk each of them one by one:

 DLP – Digital light processing projection technology is based on DMD chip, and this chip carries million of little mirrors which measures one-fifth of each human hair.
 So this chip utilizes the mosaic effect to project one color on each mirror which originates from the spinning color wheel.
-Almost every DMD chip carries 2 million mirrors, and every mirror depicts single pixel on the screen.
+Almost every DMD chip carries 2 million mirrors, and every mirror depicts a single pixel on the screen.
 So when they are thrown altogether on the screen, they create a lifelike visual quality.

 LCD – Liquid crystal display technology is a favorite feature which catches polarized light from three liquid crystal panel and then depicts it on the screen.
 So the first panel carries a series of a dichroic mirror, and they split the primary color.
-Then the divided image passes through the second panel which again joins the color, and it is done through sharing the incoming ray into spectra.
+Then the divided image passes through the second panel which again joins the color, and it is done by sharing the incoming ray into spectra.
 Later in the last panel, the lights are again combined, and the dichroic mirror joins all the primary color which is then projected to the screen.

 LCoS -Liquid Crystal on Silicon is the most modern and complicated technology which uses liquid crystal chips for projection along with mirrored backup.
 It contains a series of reflective mirrors where the lights are blocked using liquid crystal.
 Basically, it is a hybrid of DLP and LCD which produces better color accuracy and clarity.